ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Translation RU-ENG.md

 The Russian to English Translation Board leverages the Hugging Face inference API to perform translations from Russian to English.

 > [!warning]
-> Sometimes it will error because model is loading just run the board again
+> Sometimes it will error because model is loading just run the board again.

 For more information on the Hugging Face Inference API's Translation endpoint, see [here](https://huggingface.co/docs/api-inference/detailed_parameters?code=curl#named-entity-recognition-ner-task).